MapleWorld/iChat/Phase1/Phase1Report.md

 I am in my final year of study as a Computer Science and Human Biology student.
 Previously, I interned at Mozilla and IBM, and contributed a lot to open source projects.

 #### Ou Ye ####
 I am a third year Computer Science student.
-I am looking to go to PEY next year, and currently work at a small startup.
+I am looking to go to PEY next year, but I previously worked at a small startup.
 I like to play boardgames during my free time.

 ## Choosing the project ##